 On 31 October 2006, UDC Finance Limited sold Truck Leasing Limited for consideration of \$147 million.
-A gain on sale of \$76 million was realised.
-Refer to Note 10 for full disclosure of the financial impact of the sale.
+A gain on sale of \$76 million was realised as disclosed in Note 10 Discontinued Operations.

 On 7 November 2006, the Banking Group exited its controlling interest in Starz Trust (65% ownership).